TheExiledTheory/PDF_merger/README.md

 ```
 ### Executing

-* Simply place the source file into a folder with PDF's
+* Simply place the source file into a folder with PDF's after installing dependencies
 ```
 node PDF_MERGE.js
 ```